bodokaiser/hangload.com/about/index.md

 - id: how-much-weight
   question: How much weight can a Hangload carry?
   answer: |
-    The recommended maximum weight for one Hangload is 15 kg.
-So if you use two Hangloads, the maximum weight to carry one your bike is 30 kg.

-    Do not overload or use your Hangload if in damaged conditions.
-Don't load more weight than your bike rack can carry.
-Make sure your Hangload and fastened bag are firmly and securely attached.
+    Hangload is sturdy, whether using only one or one on each side it can carry up to the maximum weight that your fitted luggage-rack is designed to carry.
+This is usually 25-30kg max.
+Please check your rack carrying capacity.
 - id: how-protect
   question: How can I protect my Hangload from getting stolen?
   answer: |